openstack-archive/fuel-specs/specs/9.0/upload-deployment-facts-to-configdb.rst

   client.

-The latter function ensures that the deployment process accounts for data overriden in ConfigDB.
+The latter function ensures that the deployment process accounts for data overridden in ConfigDB.
 This is required for 2nd day operations based on the Fuel workflow, specifically for scale-out opertaions (adding a node to the cluster) and replacement of failed nodes.